Alexander35/Notifier_OTRS_package/readme.md

 Enjoy!

-for any quastions, please send me a E-mail : alexander.ivanov.35(AT).gmail.com
+for any questions, please send me a E-mail : alexander.ivanov.35(AT).gmail.com